What You Should Know about Fisk

 The article here provides helpful information about Fisk University.

-Jubilee Hall is a living monument to the original Fisk Jubilee Singers, who raised enormous funds from their tours throughout the United States and Europe, beginning in 1871, as they introduced the Negro Spiritual to the world as art song.
+Jubilee Hall, depicted below, is a living monument to the original Fisk Jubilee Singers, who raised enormous funds from their tours throughout the United States and Europe, beginning in 1871, as they introduced the Negro Spiritual to the world as art song.

 Fisk University, founded in 1866, has a rich legacy of excellence and leadership in higher education.
 To get acquainted with its history, click here.
 Its graduates have been outstanding in their careers and their service to humanity over the years The University’s mission and values are set forth here.